brunoC137/GRAPHQL-API-ADOBECOMMERCE/README.md

 ├───s3_scripts
 ├───scripts
 ```
+***

-Run the command ./scripts/install-newman.sh (Note that, following this command the installation will use SUDO, if you don't wish to use SUDO on the intalations, please do them manually)
+Run the command ./scripts/install-newman.sh (Note that, following this command the installation will use SUDO, if you don't wish to use SUDO on the installations, please do them manually)
-To run only the tests you need to run the comand: "npm run native_apis environment/Native-environment.json 2>/dev/null || true" (note that if you changed the encironment or the collection name, you should do as well on this command)
+To run only the tests you need to run the comand: "npm run native_apis environment/Native-environment.json 2>/dev/null" (note that if you changed the environment name you should do as well on this command)
+***

-We have as well the option of runing this tests via dockers & saving the reports on AWS s3 buckets, to do so its needed to follow the steps:
+We have as well the option of runing this tests via docker & saving the reports on AWS s3 buckets, to do so its needed to follow the steps:
 -To use the AWS control by CLI its needed the keys from the account, so we need to save them as environment variable, with the same names as the ones on the script ./Scripts/dockerScript.sh
--Once the keys are correct, its only needed to run the script ./Scripts/dockerScript.sh, this will create an image, install the dependancies, run the tests and upload the results to two buckets on AWS S3, one with all the past tests, and one with only the most recent one
+-Once the keys are correct, its needed to run the script ./Scripts/dockerScript.sh, this will create an image, install the dependancies, run the tests and upload the results to two buckets on AWS S3, one with all the past tests, and one with only the most recent one
+***